Day/Time: Wednesdays, 6:30 – 8:30 pm from July 10 to September 11

 WHO WILL BENEFIT?

-Those who have suffered from recurrent depression or have mild depression currently
+Those who have suffered from recurrent depression or have major depression currently

 Those who have been advised to remain on antidepressant medication for the rest of their life to prevent a recurrence